ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

     + User name: ...
     + Password: ...

-__Importantly__, after the first login into a new account or a password reset, users need to change their password with the `passwd` command and following the on-screen instructions.
+__Importantly__, after the first login into a new account or a password reset, users need to change their password with the `passwd` command and then follow the on-screen instructions.
+This includes to enter the current password once and then enter the new password twice.
+The minimum requirements for the new password are: total length at least 8 characters and at 3 of the following
+requirments: lowercase character; uppercase character; number; and punctuation character.

 The following provides additional details.